MGXlab/Viromics-Workshop-MGX/_episodes/27_compare_results.md

 Now that VirSorter has finished, take a look at the results (the main results file is called *VIRSorter_global-phage-signal.csv*.
 What kind of information can you find there?

+If you couldn't run VirSorter because of time or because you couldn't download the database, you can downoad the virsorter results from [here](https://github.com/MGXlab/Viromics-Workshop-2022/raw/gh-pages/data/day_2/virsorter_results.tar.gz) and unzip it using tar -xzvf.

 Because the output of VirSorter looks a lot different compared to the output of the other tools, we will first reformat it into a similar file.
 Download the script *reformat_virsorter_result.py* from [here](https://raw.githubusercontent.com/MGXlab/Viromics-Workshop-2022/gh-pages/data/day_2/reformat_virsorter_result.py).
 This script will read in the VirSorter results, add the contigs that were not predicted as phages, and add an arbitrary score to each prediction.
 A phage annotation that was predicted as "sure" (categories 1 and 4) gets a score of 1.0, a "somewhat sure" (categories 2 and 5) prediction gets a score of 0.7, and a "not so sure" (categories 3 and 6) prediction gets a score of 0.51.
 All other sequences get a score of 0.

 Do you think these score represent the predictions well?
 Why (not)?